OGS-GmbH/ngx-keycloak/README.md

 ### API
 #### Methods
 ##### set notAuthorisedCallback(value: (() => void) | undefined)
-This methods allows to add a callback to this service, that'll be executed if the user is not authorised by Keycloak.
+This methods allows to add a callback to this service, that'll be executed if the user is not authorized by Keycloak.

 Arguments:
 - value: The callback, that'll be executed.